jonayGodoy/KataGildedRoseIssue/Readme.md

 - "Conjured" items degrade in Quality twice as fast as normal items

 Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly.
-However, do not alter the main.Item class or Items property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership (you can make the UpdateQuality method and Items property static if you like, we'll cover for you).
+However, do not alter the main.java.Item class or Items property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership (you can make the UpdateQuality method and Items property static if you like, we'll cover for you).

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.
 Important files

-    Tests file: test.GildedRoseTest
+    Tests file: test.java.GildedRoseTest
-    Code: main.GildedRose (and main.Item)
+    Code: main.java.GildedRose (and main.java.Item)

 [Sample of test solution](https://raw.githubusercontent.com/luisrovirosa/GildedRose-Refactoring-Kata/java-resolution/Java/com/gildedrose/GildedRoseTest.java)